wso2/docs-is/en/docs/apis/cors-rest-api.md

 ---
 # CORS API definition - v1

 ???
-Note "Click Here For Instructions"
+Note "Click for instructions"
-    Follow the instructions given below to try out the REST APIs with your local instance of WSO2 Identity Server (WSO2 IS)
+    Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server (WSO2 IS).

     1. Expand the relevant API operation and click the **Try it Out** button.
     2. Fill in relevant sample values for the input parameters and click **Execute**.